Skip links

 One thing I'll mention real quick google is the world's largest screen reader so the more that you help google with accessibility the better your website will be.

-If you need help in making the right that includes accessibility SEO too, check this page: SEO Link Building Services
+If you need help in making the right SEO strategy that includes accessibility SEO too, check this page: SEO Link Building Services

 Two of the most common aria elements are aria-label and aria-labelledby.